derekburrell/BlizzardBoard/README.md

 <img src="./images/message.png" width="250">

 Click the ✉ icon to send.
-Your new message now appears at the bottom of a chronologically-ordered discussion feed.
+Your message now appears at the bottom of a chronologically-ordered discussion feed.

 <img src="./images/message_sent.png" width="250">